God in Christianity: The doctrine

 The doctrine of the Trinity is considered by most Christians to be a core tenet of their faith.
-It can be summed up as:The One God exists in Three Persons and One Substance.Strictly speaking, the doctrine is a mystery that can "neither be known by unaided human reason", nor "cogently demonstrated by reason after it has been revealed"; even so "it is not contrary to reason" being "not incompatible with the principles of rational thought".
+It can be summed up as:The One God exists in Three Persons and One Substance.Strictly speaking, the doctrine is a mystery that can "neither be known by unaided human reason" nor "cogently demonstrated by reason after it has been revealed"; even so, "it is not contrary to reason," being "not incompatible with the principles of rational thought".

-The doctrine was expressed at length in the 4th-century Athanasian Creed of which the following is an extract:We worship one God in Trinity, and Trinity in Unity;
+The doctrine was expressed at length in the 4th-century Athanasian Creed, of which the following is an extract:We worship one God in Trinity, and Trinity in Unity;

 Neither confounding the persons nor dividing the substance.

 For there is one Person of the Father, another of the Son, and another of the Holy Spirit.

 But the Godhead of the Father, of the Son, and of the Holy Spirit, is all one; the Glory equal, the Majesty co-eternal.

-Such as the Father is, such is the Son, and such is the Holy Spirit.To Trinitarian Christians (which include Catholic Christians, Eastern Orthodox Christians, and most Protestant denominations), God the Father is not at all a separate god from the Son and the Holy Spirit, the other hypostases ("Persons") of the Christian Godhead.
+Such as the Father is, such is the Son, and such is the Holy Spirit.To Trinitarian Christians (who include Catholic Christians, Eastern Orthodox Christians, and most Protestant denominations), God the Father is not at all a separate god from the Son and the Holy Spirit, the other hypostases ("Persons") of the Christian Godhead.

 While "Father" and "Son" implicitly invoke masculine sex, the gender of God in Christianity has historically been treated as metaphorical, and not as representing the real nature of God.

-The 20th century witnessed an increased theological focus on the doctrine of the Trinity, partly due to the efforts of Karl Barth in his four volume Church Dogmatics.
-This theological focus relates the revelation of the Word of God to the Trinity, and argues that the doctrine of Trinity is what distinguishes the "Christian concept of God" from all other religions.
+The 20th century witnessed an increased theological focus on the doctrine of the Trinity, partly due to the efforts of Karl Barth in his four-volume Church Dogmatics.
+This theological focus relates the revelation of the Word of God to the Trinity is what distinguishes the "Christian concept of God" from those of all other religions.